 What Are the Causes of Healthcare Consumerism?

-There are two primary causes for the exponential growth of healthcare consumerism:
+There are two primary causes for the exponential growth of consumerism in health care:

 High-Deductible Health Plans (HDHPs) & Skyrocketing Premiums